twofold-rsc/twofold/sites/website/app/pages/(main)/blog/posts/parallel-and-recursive-route-rendering-with-rsc/post.md

 ## Recursive components

-We're going to create a recursive component that takes the stack, and every time it sees a `<Placeholder />` component it'll pop the next item off the stack and render it in place of the placeholder.
+We're going to create a recursive component that renders the first item in the stack.
+Then every time it sees a `<Placeholder />` component it'll pop the next item off the stack and render it in place of the placeholder.
 This will recursively iterate through the stack until there's nothing left to render.

-\[ animation \]
+{% stack-to-nested /%}

 To get started, let's feed the stack into a React component conveniently named `<StackReader>`